What is truck factoring?

 Truck factoring terms every carrier needs to know

 While you’re thinking through the possibilities, here are some more terms you might run into if you’re pursuing payment through a factor arrangement.
+In the following glossary, the word ‘client’ is most often considered a carrier and the word ‘customer’ is most often considered a broker.

 Advance rate.
 This is the cash the truck factoring company advances to you.
 It’s typically a percentage of the total invoice amount.